lostcarpark/conclar/public/info.md

 * Sunday: 10am - 6pm

 **Programme**
-* Saturday: from 10am (Opening Ceremony)
+* Saturday: from 10am (Opening Ceremony) to 8:30pm
-* Saturday night social: 8:30pm – till late, including the Greater Octocon Table Quiz
+* Saturday night social: from 8:30pm, including the Greater Octocon Table Quiz
 * Sunday: 10:30am – 7:30pm (Closing Ceremony begins at 7pm)

 ## Online
 Panels are streamed on a webpage embedded in our Member Portal.
-Workshops, talks, readings and chats all take place on Zoom, and we also have a Discord server for information and a social space.
+Workshops, talks and chats all take place on Zoom, and we also have a Discord server for information and a social space.
+As well as online-only programme, we are also streaming as much as possible from the main programme room in the Gibson Hotel, Stratocaster.
+Filter the programme by **Online** to show everything you can watch online.

 To access all our online content: